FUNDED RESEARCH AND TRAINING

 - Land Use Program Manager, Local Governance Research Laboratory in the Askew School of Public Administration and Policy, Florida State University.

 - ICPSR Summer Program in Quantitative Methods of Social Research, University of Michigan (Applied Bayesian Modeling in 2013; Social Network Analysis in 2015).

 - Principal Investigator Academy for Research and Engagement at Northern Illinois University (2015-2016): A year-long training and mentoring program which covers the development of grant-writing skills provided to a select group of junior faculty members.

 - “Florida’s growth management experience: From top-down direction to laissez faire land-use,” (Forthcoming book chapter, Handbook of Sustainability: Case Studies and Practical Solutions).

-- “Understanding the Drivers and Barriers to Fire Department Consolidation,” with Robert Herrmann (Forthcoming, Illinois Municipal Policy Journal).
+- “Understanding the Drivers and Barriers to Fire Department Consolidation,” with Robert Herrmann (2017, Illinois Municipal Policy Journal).

 - “Context Matters: A Bayesian Analysis of How Organizational Environments Shape the Strategic Management of Sustainable Development,” with William L. Swann (2017, Public Administration).

 - "Urban Pressures and Innovations: Sustainability Commitment in the Face of Fragmentation and Inequality," with Richard Feiock and Kate Wassel (2017, Review of Policy Research).